R. B. Taylor, community criminologist

 My first job with a Ph.D. was with Expressway Messenger Service in Baltimore, driving in Ford Pintos, and occasionally a van, in the summer heat.
 From DC to Hunt Valley, delivering and picking up papers and products.
 No putting science to work, just trying not to get lost.
 Seeing the city and the region close up revealed a variety and complexity of the metropolitan region that was heretofore unexpected.

 Spent six years on soft money getting research grants, working on other folks' research grants, buying and selling and doing some work on two houses, and trying to figure out how to raise two girls.
-Sidney Brower, Whit Drain and I completed the first map of Baltimore neighborhoods, and put 1970 and later 1980 census data into it.
+Sidney Brower, Whit Drain and I completed the first map of Baltimore neighborhoods (1979), and later, with collaboration from Allen Goodman, put 1970 and later 1980 census data into it.
 It was a bit more of a challenge then than now.

 But perhaps I have learned more from the thousands of undergraduates I have taught over the decades.
 Perhaps the most crucial takeaways were be clear, be concrete, be focused, be fair.
 Works outside the classroom too.